 How will I take care of myself in the meantime?

 You do not have to go through this journey alone.
 Lean on your closest friends, look for local support groups, and find a divorce attorney you can trust.

-5 Steps to Take to Prepare for Divorce
+5 Steps To Take When Preparing for Divorce

 Pre-planning and getting organized is critical to set yourself up for success during and after your divorce.
 Our trusted family law attorneys have put together the steps you should take when preparing for a divorce.

 1. Educate Yourself About the Divorce Process